4 Security Trends to Watch in a Post-Pandemic World

 During the pandemic, this engineering became much more significant.
 Although companies have historically relied on users’ visits to the office or VPN connections to push operating system and application updates, the fact is that many computers have been disconnected from enterprise networks for over a year.
 Remote trying to patch solutions use the cloud to deliver these updates quickly, no matter where the user is located.

-Bottomline – The cybersecurity community has recently become aware of several attempts to imitate informative applications and that malicious activity can take place behind a convincing infection map or infection radar.
+The cybersecurity community has recently become aware of several attempts to imitate informative applications and that malicious activity can take place behind a convincing infection map or infection radar.
 In other words, such apps function as Remote Access Trojans (RATs) on the devices of their users.
-When a RAT blends into the computer system, the threat agent has the ability to not only capture and exploit sensitive data but also to conduct a variety of surveillance activities.
+When a RAT blends into the computer system, the threat agent cannot only capture and exploit sensitive data but also conduct a variety of surveillance activities.
 Although such campaigns have been observed worldwide, it appears that attempts to launch such attacks increase mostly in specific regions but only when that area experiences another COVID-19 outbreak.

 To put it another way, threat IT security consulting firms’ campaigns are directly linked to the number of infections and increasing understanding of the pandemic.
 As people are more concerned, threat actors leverage the COVID-19 theme more.